 Fiberglass pultrusion manufacturers have always celebrated — and even pushed for — innovative new ways to improve their products.
-One of the most important areas where such innovations occur has to do with the resins used in the pultrusion process
+One of the most important areas in which such innovations occur concerns the resins used in the pultrusion process.

-Historically, unsaturated polyesters (UPE) and vinyl esters (VE) made up the bulk of the resin used in the pultrusion industry.
+Historically, unsaturated polyesters (UPE) and vinyl esters (VE) accounted for the bulk of resin used in the pultrusion industry.

 Today, however, many manufacturers have begun working with another material: two-component polyurethane (PU).

-While polyurethane resin offers some compelling benefits, many people outside of the pultrusion industry unfortunately still do not understand the appeal of this relatively new material.
+While polyurethane resin offers compelling benefits, many people outside the pultrusion industry still do not understand its appeal.

-This article takes a closer look at resin vs polyurethane, examining the benefits and drawbacks of this exciting new material.
+This article takes a closer look at resin versus polyurethane, examining the benefits and drawbacks of this emerging material.

 Benefits of Polyurethane Pultrusions